-Each residence hall is administered by a professional staff member, the Resident Director (RD), who lives in and has an office within the hall.
+Each residence hall is administered by a professional staff member, the Residence Director (RD), who lives in and has an office within the hall.
 The RDs are responsible for the overall operation of the residence hall.
-They deal with a multitude of tasks, such as setting community standards, enforcing the student code of conduct, supervising the RAs, individually counseling or referring students to other services on campus.
-The RD is an advisor to students and coordinates the educational, social, cultural, and recreation programs in their hall.
+They deal with a multitude of tasks, such as setting community standards, enforcing the Student Code of Conduct, supervising the RAs, individually counseling or referring students to other services on campus.
+The RD is an advisor to students and coordinates the educational, social, cultural, and recreation programs in the hall.